0

 vX just the major version (for example, v1).

-If you started an Agent container using one of the recommended methods, and you want to edit Netdata's configuration, you must first use docker exec to attach to the container.
-Replace netdata with the name of your container.
+If you started an Agent container using one of the recommended methods and need to edit its configuration, first attach to the container with docker exec, replacing netdata with your containers name.

 docker exec -it netdata bash